OgeonX-Ai/enterprise-ai-gateway/docs/roadmap.md

 4. Use Azure Cache for Redis for session memory.
 5. Add Azure Application Gateway or API Management for ingress, throttling, and observability.

+Coordinate these steps with the throughput and quota assumptions in the [Azure Scalability Report](azure/scalability-report.md) so early environments match expected loads.

 ## Stretch goals

 - WebSocket streaming for LLM and TTS responses.